LastCallMedia/Mannequin/README.md

   ])
   ...
   ```
-* Finally, run: `src/Core/bin/mannequin server *:8000`.
+* Finally, run: `src/Core/bin/mannequin start *:8000`.
 This will start the backend server, and you should be able to visit http://localhost:8000 in your browser, and see changes to both PHP and React code as you reload the page.

 Deployment/Packaging
 --------------------